Belfagor2005/Archimede-M3UConverter/README.md

 ---

-## 📄 License
+## 📄 Credits & License

-Free to use, share, and improve.
+Created by **Belfagor2005** (Archimede).
+All rights reserved.
+Redistribution only with explicit credit.

+This plugin is made with ❤️ for the Enigma2 community.
+You are free to use and modify it for personal use.

+🚫 **Do not redistribute modified versions without proper attribution.**

 ```